mathiasverraes/15yearsddd/manuscript/martin-fowler/essay.md

-# Multiple Canonical Models and Bounded Contexts (by Martin Fowler)
+# Multiple Canonical Models (by Martin Fowler)

+## Multiple Canonical Models

-*Adapted from articles published in 2003 and 2014*
+*Adapted from an article published in 2003*

 Scratch any large enterprise and you'll usually find some kind of group focused on enterprise-wide conceptual modeling.
 Most commonly this will be a data management group, occasionally they may be involved in defining enterprise-wide services.
 They are enterprise-wide because rather than focusing on the efforts of a single application they concentrate on integrating multiple applications.